 The following medications should be taken at least 4 hours before you take Welchol: cyclosporine, glyburide, birth control pills, phenytoin, or thyroid hormone replacements (such as levothyroxine).

-What are possible food and drug interactions associated with WelChol?If Welchol is taken with certain other drugs, the effects of either could be increased, decreased, or altered.
-It is especially important to check with your doctor before combining Welchol with the following: cyclosporine, glyburide, levothyroxine, oral contraceptives, phenytoin, and warfarin.
+What are possible food and drug interactions associated with Welchol?If Welchol is taken with certain other drugs, the effects of either could be increased, decreased, or altered.
+It is especially important to check with your doctor before combining Welchol with the following: cyclosporine, glyburide, levothyroxine, birth control pills, phenytoin, and warfarin.

 Side effects may include: abdominal pain, accidental injury, back pain, constipation, diarrhea, flu syndrome, gas, headache, infection, nausea, runny nose, sinus pain, upset stomach, indigestion, muscleaches, weakness